sbt/website/src/reference/02-DetailTopics/01-Using-sbt/01-Command-Line-Reference.md

         launcher.
 The format is the same as a
         <tt>[repositories]</tt> section for a
         <a href="Launcher.html">sbt launcher</a> configuration file.
-        This setting is typically used in conjuction with setting
+        This setting is typically used in conjunction with setting
         <tt>sbt.override.build.repos</tt> to
         <tt>true</tt> (see previous row and the
         <a href="Launcher.html">sbt launcher</a> documentation).</td>